madlywondrous/Holocron/README.md

 # Holocron

-Holocron is a lightweight Gemini-only chat app built with Next.js 15, the Vercel AI SDK, and a local-first session store.
+Holocron is a lightweight, production-grade chat client built with Next.js 15, the Vercel AI SDK, and a local-first session store.
+It follows a **Bring Your Own Key (BYOK)** architecture, keeping your API keys securely in your browser's memory and sending them directly to the server route when you chat.

 ## Quick Start